lambdaq/munin-uwsgi-stats/README.md

     `[uwsgi_*]`
     `env.addr 127.0.0.1:4999`

-4. Alternatively, you can edit `uesgi_` source code directly for the stats server address.
+4. Alternatively, you can edit `uwsgi_` source code directly for the stats server address.
 The global variable is called `UWSGI_STATS`
 5. `sudo munin-run uwsgi_requests` to test run munin

 License: